 Following these steps to build and improve your presence on Facebook will make it easier for customers to find and engage with your business.
 But it’s just a jumping off point.
 As with any marketing initiative, its success and failure will depend on your commitment and how much effort you’re willing to put in to maintain it.

-Request a demo to see how Podium’s cloud-based solution can help your business use text messages to invite your happiest customers to review your business.
+Watch a 1-minute video to see how Podium’s cloud-based solution can help your business use text messages to invite your happiest customers to review your business.
 Podium’s efficient, mobile process can help your business collect 15x more reviews than traditional platforms, which in turn will improve local SEO and ultimately boost revenues.